Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

-We also use the \texttt{POSEIDON} Python package\footnote{\url{https://github.com/MartianColonist/POSEIDON}, version 1.2.1} \cite{MacDonald2017,MacDonald2023} to perform an atmosphere retrieval on our WASP-94A b spherical transmission spectrum with 1D and patchy 2D cloud models.
-Our atmosphere model assumes background gas consisting of H$_2$ and He at Solar He/H$_2$ = 0.17 \cite{asplund09}.
-We construct atmospheres with 150 layers uniformly spaced in log pressure, ranging from 10$^{-7}$-100 bar, under hydrostatic equilibrium.
-We solve hydrostatic equilibrium with the boundary condition that the atmosphere reaches a pressure of 10$^{-3}$ bar at the reference radius.
-We freely retrieve the $T(P)$ profile following the prescription of \cite{Madhusudhan2009}.
-Our atmosphere model considers the following trace species: CO, CO$_2$, CH$_4$, H$_2$O, SO$_2$, H$_2$S, HCN, NH$_3$, K, and OCS.
+We also use the \texttt{POSEIDON} Python package \cite{MacDonald2017,MacDonald2023} to perform an atmosphere retrieval on our WASP-94A~b spherical transmission spectrum with 1D and patchy 2D cloud models.
+This atmosphere model assumes background gas consisting of H$_2$ and He in the ratio He/H$_2$ = 0.17 \cite{asplund09}.
+We construct atmospheres with 150 layers uniformly spaced in log pressure, ranging from 10$^{-7}$ to 100~bar, assuming hydrostatic equilibrium.
+We impose the boundary condition that the atmosphere reaches a pressure of 10$^{-3}$ bar at the planet's reference radius, which we fit for.
+We freely retrieve the $T(P)$ profile following published methods \cite{Madhusudhan2009}.
+This model considers the following trace species: CO, CO$_2$, CH$_4$, H$_2$O, SO$_2$, H$_2$S, HCN, NH$_3$, K, and OCS.
 We assume equilibrium chemistry and retrieve the atmospheric metallicity and C/O ratio.
-For clouds and aerosols, we use the inhomogeneous cloud and haze parameterization of \cite{MacDonald2017}.
-Our 1D cloud model assumes a cloud coverage fraction $\phi = 1$, while our 2D patchy cloud model allows it to vary as a free parameter.
-In total, our 1D cloud model has 12 free parameters: 6 $T(P)$ profile parameters, 3 cloud/haze parameters, and the reference radius, atmospheric metallicity, and C/O ratio, while our patchy 2D cloud model has 13 free parameters: the same as the 1D cloud model, plus the cloud coverage fraction $\phi$.
+For clouds and aerosols, we use the inhomogeneous cloud and haze parameterization \cite{MacDonald2017} which introduces several additional parameters: a Rayleigh enhancement factor $\log a$ for the Rayleigh scattering cross-section of H$_2$, a scattering slope $\gamma$, a cloud-top pressure $\log P_{\text{cloud}}$, and the fraction of limb cloud coverage $\phi_{\text{cloud}}$.
+This cloud model is substantially different from that used in both the 1.5D and 1D retrievals with \texttt{PICASO}, because it does not assume specific aerosol optical properties to simulate clouds and hazes.
+For the 1D cloud model we assume a cloud coverage fraction $\phi_{\text{cloud}} = 1$, while for the 2D patchy cloud model we allow it to vary as a free parameter.
+In total, the 1D cloud model has 12 free parameters: 6 $T(P)$ profile parameters, 3 cloud/haze parameters, and the reference radius, atmospheric metallicity, and C/O ratio.
+The patchy 2D cloud model has 13 free parameters: the same as the 1D cloud model, plus the cloud coverage fraction $\phi$.